sheffieldnlp/deepQuest/docs/source/installation.rst

 Installation
 ############

-DeepQuest is written in Python and we highly recommend that you use a `virtual environment`_ (or Conda_) in order to keep under control your working environment, without interfering with your system-wide configuration, neither former installation of dependencies.
+DeepQuest is written in Python and we highly recommend that you use a Conda_ in order to keep under control your working environment, without interfering with your system-wide configuration, neither former installation of dependencies.

 Assuming you are working in a dedicated Python environment, get DeepQuest as follows::

     git clone git@github.com:sheffieldnlp/deepQuest.git
+    conda install theano
     cd deepQuest
     pip install -r requirements.txt